What happened

-Gemini Nano, a smaller AI model, will work directly on devices to block scams, reduce unwanted notifications, and simplify password management.
-Chrome will also use Gemini to detect scams in real time, identifying fake virus warnings and phishing attempts.
-These features will be available through Google Workspace with enterprise-grade data protections.
+Google introduced new security measures for Chrome's upcoming agentic AI features, powered by Gemini, enabling multi-step tasks such as form filling and order placement.
+Gemini Nano, a smaller AI model, will operate directly on devices to block scams, reduce unwanted notifications, and simplify password management.
+Chrome will also utilise Gemini for real-time scam detection, identifying fake virus warnings and phishing attempts.
+These capabilities are available through Google Workspace, incorporating enterprise-grade data protections.

 Related Articles